adelmogentilini/python_finance/README.md

 ## Metatrader 5 real trading

+For integrated trading with MT5, it is necessary to:

+* have an account with a broker that allows the use of MT5
+* have MT5 installed on your machine, as the library interacts directly with it and not with the remote website.

-With a MetaTrader 5 account at your disposal, the code you can find in the MT5 directory is very useful as a foundation for writing trading bots in Python using your MT5 account.
+The code you can find in the MT5 directory is very useful as a base for writing trading bots in Python using your MT5 account.